 Additionally, the 100-seed weight (test weight) in phyllody-infected plants ranged from 1.476 to 2.645 g, substantially lower than the 3.273 g recorded in healthy plants.
 This reduction translated to an overall yield loss of 21.38% to 78.64%, which is directly attributable to the detrimental effects of phyllody.

 These findings are consistent with earlier reports.
 Ahmed et al. (2022) demonstrated that phytoplasma-infected sesame plants exhibited severely reduced water content, chlorophyll concentration, growth, and yield components, resulting in 37.9% and 42.5% reductions in seed and oil yields, respectively.
-Similarly, Y.M.
-Singh et al. (2023) reported that phyllody adversely affected yield-determining parameters in sesame, including plant height, number of capsules per plant, and test weight.
+Similarly, Yashowardhan Singh et al. (2023) reported that phyllody adversely affected yield-determining parameters in sesame, including plant height, number of capsules per plant, and test weight.

 Historical studies by Verma and Daftari (1985) and Kolte (1985) further confirmed up to 18% reduction in oil content in phyllody-infected sesame plants.
 In addition, Krishnaswamy and Jayarajan (1983) found that when approximately 25% of productive plant growth was transformed by phyllody, seed yield losses reached as high as 39.73%.